h2non/node-authrc/README.md

 The implementation is based on the authrc specification version `0.1`

-`Note that this is still an alpha implementation`
+`Note that this is still an alpha implementation, work in process`

 ## Getting Started